 “I became a journalist to come as close as possible to the heart of the world.” — Henry R. Luce

-That simple statement, attributed to one of the great innovators of American journalism, the late founder, publisher, and editor-in-chief of Time magazine, explains why reporters, editors, news producers, correspondents, and broadcast anchors do what they do.
+That simple statement, attributed to one of the great innovators of American journalism, the late founder, publisher, and editor-in-chief of Time magazine, explains why writers, photographers, editors, news producers, correspondents, broadcast anchors and now multimedia producers do what they do.

 They love to feel society’s pulse.

 That’s the emotion we want you to feel at the Penn State Multimedia Journalism Camp.
 If you are entering high school (grades 9–12) in the fall of 2014, come and find out what we’re talking about.
 You’ll discover the secrets of interviewing, practice your writing skills, and learn about photography and multimedia journalism — the new ways that journalists are telling stories in the twenty-first century.